-Active Optical Cables VS Traditional Copper
+Active Optical VS Traditional Copper Cables

-Traditional copper wiring has many constraints.
+In comparison to active optical cables, traditional copper wiring has many constraints.
 As InfiniBand data speeds increase and data centers cluster in size, copper cable technology is being pushed to its limits.
 Passive cables are restricted by their conductivity and can only carry a certain amount of data over short distances.

 Assortment of copper cables